Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Background

-The GlobalPlatform TEE is the prevailing set of specifications for governing the architecture, management and security goals of TEEs~\cite{gp:arch,gp:tmf,gp:pp}.
-It establishes two worlds of execution: the rich execution environment (REE, or the \emph{untrusted} or \emph{non-secure} world) and the TEE (\emph{trusted} or \emph{secure} world).
-The GP TEE architecture is depicted in Figure \ref{fig:gp_tee}.
-The REE contains the mobile's native OS, such as Android, its firmware and user-space applications.
-The TEE contains an independent security kernel, known as the trusted OS, and a set of security-sensitive trusted applications (TAs).
-The REE communicates with the TEE via a tightly controlled interface at the platform's highest privilege level, known as the secure monitor.
+The GlobalPlatform TEE (GP TEE) is a suite of specifications for defining the architecture, management and security requirements of a TEE~\cite{gp:arch,gp:tmf,gp:pp}.
+It divides execution into two worlds: the rich execution environment (REE, or the \emph{untrusted} or \emph{non-secure} world) and the TEE (\emph{trusted} or \emph{secure} world), as shown in Figure~\ref{fig:gp_tee}.
+The REE includes the mobile's native OS, its firmware and its user applications, whereas the TEE contains a separate trusted OS with a security kernel, device drivers for security-critical peripherals, and a set of lower-privileged trusted applications (TAs).
+Each world must execute with hardware-enforced isolation if they utilise the same underlying hardware platform.
+This to impede privileged REE software adversaries from compromising the control flow, memory regions and peripheral devices of the secure world.

-The REE and TEE must execute with hardware-enforced isolation if they utilise the same underlying platform.
-This isolation is critical to prevent REE adversaries from accessing secure world memory regions and peripheral devices.
-Upon launch, the GP TEE must be initialised from a root-of-trust (RoT) using a secure boot process.
-This process is described further in \S\ref{sec:secure_boot} for ARM TrustZone---the principal method by which GlobalPlatform TEEs are instantiated on ARM-based mobile devices.
-Crucially, this initialisation process must be performed without trusting or co-operating with the untrusted REE.

-The GlobalPlatform TEE specifies the GlobalPlatform Internal API~\cite{gp:internal} by which trusted world applications (TAs) communicate with the trusted OS.
-GlobalPlatform also specifies the Client API~\cite{gp:client}, which standardises the communication interfaces between REE applications and the TAs via the non-secure and secure world OSs.
+For inter-world communication, REE applications may access the TEE using a tightly controlled interface at the platform's highest privilege level or, alternatively, using a shared memory view created by the TEE.
+The GlobalPlatform Client API~\cite{gp:client} standardises the communication interfaces through which REE applications can invoke TEE TA functions and transmit/receive data, including supported data types and response codes.
+The Internal Core API~\cite{gp:internal} specifies functions through which TAs can access services provided by the trusted OS, such as sources of time, external peripherals, cryptographic functions, and secure storage media.
+Additionally, the Secure Element~\cite{gp:ses}, Sockets~\cite{gp:sockets} and Trusted User Interface~\cite{gp:tui} APIs have also been specified for enabling TAs to access hardware secure elements, networking services, and user interface devices respectively.
 For the full specifications, the reader is referred to the GlobalPlatform Technology Document Library~\cite{gp:tech_lib}.

-The GP TEE Protection Profile (GP TEE PP) is used to evaluate a GP TEE target of evaluation (TOE) under the Common Criteria framework.
-It addresses \emph{``threats to the TEE assets that arise during the end-usage phase and can be achieved by software means...focuses on non destructive software attacks that can be easily widespread...and constitute a privileged vector for getting undue access to TEE assets without damaging the device itself''}~\cite{gp:pp}.
-The secure monitor, TEE kernel, and the TAs are considered trusted.
-Errors in any of these components can compromise the services that a TEE provides.